Penalties for Driving Without Insurance in Maine

 Offense in an accident

 The court will order you to surrender your driver's license, registration receipt and license plates.
-Failure to do so is considered a Class E crime punishable with fines amounting to $2,000 and imprisonment for as long as six months.
-Your driving privileges will stay suspended until such time you are able to present valid proof of insurance.
+Failure to do so is considered a Class E crime, punishable with fines amounting to $1,000 and imprisonment for as long as six months.
+Your driving privileges will remain suspended until you are able to present valid proof of insurance.

 Reinstating your driving privileges

-One: Your suspension can be lifted and your driving privileges restored once you've paid all you owe by the court's judgment in full.
-After that, you need to submit a valid auto insurance policy, and an SR-22 filed by your insurer must be maintained for three years.
-You will have to pay a $50 reinstatement fee for your suspended license on top of a license fee worth $20 to $30 and a registration renewal fee worth $35.
+1. By paying your fines and other charges in full.
+After that, you'll need to submit a valid auto insurance policy and maintain an SR-22, filed by your insurer, for three years.
+You will have to pay a $50 reinstatement fee for your suspended license on top of a license fee of $20–30 and a registration renewal fee of $35.

-Two: Your license, registration and plates can be restored immediately if the court grants you permission to pay, in installments, the liability amounts you owe the other party involved in the crash.
-This installment payment agreement order is valid provided that you have an SR-22 filed and maintained for three years.
-The reinstatement fees still apply for option two.
+2. By petioning the court to let you pay in installments.
+Your license, registration and plates can be restored immediately if the court grants you permission to pay in installments the amount you owe the other party involved in the crash.
+This installment payment agreement order remains valid, provided you have an SR-22 on file for three years.
+The reinstatement fees also apply in this situation.

 Reapplying for auto insurance in Maine